MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 If the extension has been installed on devices in your organization, and you clear the check box and choose **Save**, the extension is removed and Bing is no longer the default search engine on those devices.
 These changes might take up to 24 hours to take effect on those devices.

+#### Assign the extension to groups of users

+You can choose to provide the extension to everyone in your organization or just specific groups of users.
+The option to provide the extension only to specific groups of users allows you do to the following in your organization:
+- Pilot the use of Microsoft Search in Bing to a subset of users before deploying more broadly
+- Deploy the extension only to groups of users that will benefit most from using Microsoft Search in Bing.

+Changes that you make to which users get the extension can take up to 24 hours to take effect on their devices.

+> [!NOTE]
+> Currently, you're limited to a maximum of five groups and 500 total users.
+We're working on removing this limitation in the near future.

 ### Install the background service for Microsoft Search in Bing on the user’s device

 Another requirement is that a background service for Microsoft Search in Bing needs to be installed on the user’s device.
 This background service is included with Microsoft 365 Apps for enterprise, starting with Version 2005.
 For more information about the schedule, [review this table](#which-versions-of-microsoft-365-apps-for-enterprise-include-the-background-service-for-microsoft-search-in-bing).